tohojo/flent/doc/options.rst

 .. option:: --local-bind=IP

    Local hostname or IP address to bind to (for test tools that support this).
+   Can be specified multiple times for tests that connect to more than one host;
+   if it is, it must be specified as many times as there are hosts.

 .. option:: --remote-host=idx=HOSTNAME